The Association encourages its members to undertake activities related to European private international law.

 Conferences and other events

 The Association will organise or sponsor scientific events of all format on topics related to private international law.
-The EAPIL founding conference will take place in Aarhus on 14-16 May 2020.
+The EAPIL founding conference will take place in Aarhus on 27, 28 and 29 May 2021.

 The Association has set up a blog which aims to report on developments relating to the private international law of the European Union and European States.